Univ-Wyo-Education/S21-4010-a04/README.raw.md

 ### Pseudo code for the send funds function on the client

-1. If the Memo parameter is "" then put in a constant memo - somthing like "none".
+1. If the Memo parameter is "" then put in a constant memo - something like "none".
-2. Use 'RequiredOption' fucntion to get `from`, `to`, `amount` from the command line.
+2. Use 'RequiredOption' function to get `from`, `to`, `amount` from the command line.
 3. Format a JSON message to sign
 ```
 	msg := fmt.Sprintf(`{"from":%q, "to":%q, "amount":%d}`, From, To, Amount)